 One of the simplest types of video for advisors to implement is a webcam video.
 In this example, our very own co-founder and CTO, Devon Gallaway, made a webcam video speaking to clients about reviews.

 Using a whiteboard with your client’s name written on it, or even by just waving and smiling at the camera, you can create an exciting and unique animated thumbnail shown in the preview when you email the video to the recipient.

-Screen Share Videos
+2. Show and Tell with Screen Share Videos

 Viewers respond well to personalization.
 If you find a prospective client through a request for a mortgage rate quote or a submission for more information on your services, make a personalized video to follow up on that request.

 Leverage screen sharing to show rather than tell the value-add offer you are presenting.